-Chair Lofgren, Ranking Member Davis, and Members of the House Committee on House Administration:
+Chairwoman Klobuchar, Ranking Member Blunt, and members of the Committee:

-On behalf of the Institute for Free Speech, 1 I write to express serious concerns about the devastating effect H.R.
-1 would have on Americans' freedom of speech and assembly rights.
+On behalf of the Institute for Free Speech, 1 today I wish to express serious concerns about the devastating effect S. 1 would have on Americans' freedom of speech and assembly rights.
 Labeling this bill the "For the People Act" is Orwellian.
-In reality, H.R.
-1 would subsidize the speech of politicians while suppressing the speech of the people.
+In reality, S. 1 would subsidize the speech of politicians while suppressing the speech of the people.
+In these prepared comments I address only those provisions of the legislation dealing with the bill's assaults on the rights of free speech and association, and turning the historically bipartisan Federal Election Commission into a body under effective partisan control.
+I do not address those portions of the legislation changing state election administration, although I find many of those provisions to be problematic.

-Significant portions of the bill would violate the privacy of advocacy groups and their supporters - including those groups who do nothing more than speak about policy issues before Congress or federal judicial nominees - limit political speech on the Internet, and compel speakers to recite lengthy government-mandated messages in their communications instead of their own speech.
+Significant portions of the bill would violate the privacy of advocacy groups and their supporters - including those groups who do nothing more than speak about policy issues before Congress or federal judicial nominees.
+Other key provisions would limit political speech on the Internet and compel speakers to recite lengthy government-mandated messages in their communications, instead of their own speech.

-H.R.
-1 would impose onerous and unworkable standards on the ability of Americans and groups of Americans to discuss the policy issues of the day with elected officials and the public.
+S. 1 would impose onerous and unworkable standards on the ability of Americans and groups of Americans to discuss the policy issues of the day with elected officials and the public.
 It would radically transform oversight over the labyrinth of laws that regulate political speech from a historic, purposefully bipartisan system to one under partisan control.
 The proposal would coerce Americans into funding the campaigns of candidates with which they disagree under a system that research has proven hasn't lived up to its goals elsewhere.
 As we struggle to emerge from the deaths and economic devastation of the pandemic, it's likely most Americans would prefer to spend precious public funds addressing those harms.
-These issues represent only a few of the serious impacts on First Amendment freedoms that would be caused by enactment of H.R.
-1.
+These issues represent only a few of the serious impacts on First Amendment freedoms that would be caused by enactment of S. 1.

-At nearly 800 pages, H.R.
-1 contains a hodgepodge of partially related and overlapping campaign finance provisions scattered in a number of different sections.
+At over 800 pages, S. 1 contains a hodgepodge of partially related and overlapping campaign finance provisions scattered in a number of different sections.
 Instead of consolidating and presenting these provisions in an organized, cohesive, and streamlined manner, the bill's provisions are structured in a way that severely frustrates public understanding of legislative language that was already exceedingly vague and complex.
-This thoughtless, obfuscatory, and expedient approach to legislating, which is convenient only for the politicians pushing the bill, belies its characterization as "For the People."
+This thoughtless, obfuscatory, and expedient approach to legislating, which is convenient only for the politicians pushing the bill, immediately belies its characterization as "For the People."

-H.R.
-1's substance further underscores how the bill would help politicians and campaign finance attorneys more than it would benefit the public.
+S. 1's substance further underscores how the bill would help politicians and campaign finance attorneys more than it would benefit the public.
 The bill would greatly increase the already onerous legal and administrative compliance costs, liability risk, and costs to donor and associational privacy for civic groups that speak about policy issues and politicians.
 Organizations and their supporters will be further deterred from speaking or be forced to divert additional resources away from their advocacy activities to pay for compliance staff and lawyers.
 Some groups will not be able to afford these costs or will violate the law unwittingly.
 Less speech by private citizens and organizations means politicians will be able to act with less accountability to public opinion and criticism.
 Consequently, citizens who would have otherwise heard their speech will have less information about their government.

-1 The Institute for Free Speech is a nonpartisan, nonprofit 501(c)(3) organization that promotes and defends the First Amendment rights to freely speak, assemble, publish, and petition the government.
-Originally known as the Center for Competitive Politics, the organization was founded in 2005 by Bradley A. Smith, a former Chairman of the Federal Election Commission.
+1 Founded in 2005, the Institute for Free Speech is a nonpartisan, nonprofit 501(c)(3) organization that promotes and defends the First Amendment rights to freely speak, assemble, publish, and petition the government.